 We partner with local pediatricians, family practice doctors, and optometrists in the community to identify pediatric patients in need of further evaluation and treatment.
-We are excited to announce that our practice now includes a fellowship trained pediatric ophthalmologist, the first fellowship trained pediatric ophthalmologist in Coeur d’Alene.
-Our practice treats a wide variety of pediatric conditions including blocked tear ducts, amblyopia (lazy eye), strabismus (misaligned eyes), hordeolum/chalazion (stye), allergic/vernal conjunctivitis, congenital ptosis (eyelid drooping), congenital cataracts, congenital glaucoma, and dermoid cysts.
+Our practice treats a wide variety of pediatric conditions including blocked tear ducts, amblyopia (lazy eye), strabismus (misaligned eyes), hordeolum/chalazion (stye), allergic/vernal conjunctivitis, congenital ptosis (eyelid drooping), congenital glaucoma, and dermoid cysts.
 We also partner with many community optometrists to provide pediatric eye care in a cooperative, cost-effective manner.

 Does my child need an eye exam?

 Some signs that could indicate issues with a child’s vision would include squinting or closing one or both eyes, keeping the head tilted or turned in a particular position, appearing to have one eye that appears crossed, drifted outwards or upwards, having difficulty identifying objects or people at a distance, consistently looking over their glasses or tilting glasses, or holding toys very close to the face to identify.
 Other signs of common eye problems are persistently red, itchy eyes, tearing and crusting from one or both eyes, swelling of the eyelids or eyes that are overly sensitive to light.

 What can I expect from a pediatric eye exam?